Parsley Vs Basil: Nutrition

 I would not recommend using this variety for cooking as it has quite a peppery taste with an after taste of anise and clove.
 Some people also interpret the taste as somewhat metallic taste – like biting on foil.

-Basil is most famous as the star ingredient in the recipe for pesto.
-It's also commonly employed in Caprese salads.
+Basil is most famous as the star ingredient in the recipe for pesto (learn about the flavor of pesto).
+It’s also commonly employed in Caprese salads.
 And of course, you can not forget the flavor it brings to pasta recipes and sauces, both tomato-based and creamy.

 Curly leaf parsley is the most common variety, which is usually dried and used in soups and stews.
 The flat leaf parsley has more flavor and is used in soups, salads, stews, and sauces.
 While the Hamburg parsley comes from the parsley’s turnip-like root and is usually chopped, fried, or roasted to mix in stews or soups.